dgabrahams/Udacity-NanoDegree-Fullstack-Project-5/README.md

 python -V
 ```

-This command will report the version of Node:
+This command will report the version:
 ```
 Python 2.7.15
 ```